 Short for malicious software - consists of software that is designed to gather information that leads to loss of privacy or gain unauthorized access to system resources.
 Malware includes computer viruses and is sometimes referred to as worms, Trojan horses, spyware, and other malicious and unwanted software or program.

-Malware can be installed without detection on your PC by simply visiting an infected website, banner, or email attachment.
+Malware can be installed without detection on your PC by simply visiting an infected website, banner, or email link or attachment.

 Is [malware] software that records keystrokes entered on your PC and transfers stolen information such as your logon ID, password, and challenge question answers to a fraudster over the Internet.
 This information can enable fraudsters to log into your account and transfer funds to accounts controlled by the fraudster.
 This can be done through bill pay service, ACH transactions, or even a wire request.